Breast disease

 Breast diseases make up a number of conditions.
 The most common symptoms are a breast mass, breast pain, and nipple discharge.

 A majority of breast diseases are noncancerous.

+Although breast disease may be benign, or non-life threatening there remains an associated risk with potentially a higher risk of developing breast cancer later on.

 Tumor

 A breast tumor is an abnormal mass of tissue in the breast as a result of neoplasia.
 A breast neoplasm may be benign, as in fibroadenoma, or it may be malignant, in which case it is termed breast cancer.
 Either case commonly presents as a breast lump.
 Approximately 7% of breast lumps are fibroadenomas and 10% are breast cancer, the rest being other benign conditions or no disease.

 Phyllodes tumor is a fibroepithelial tumor which can be benign, borderline or malignant.

 Breast cancer

 Breast cancer is cancer of the breast tissues, most commonly arising from the milk ducts.
 Worldwide, breast cancer is the leading type of cancer in women, accounting for 25% of all cases.
 It is most common in women over age 50.

 Signs of breast cancer may include a lump in the breast, a change in breast shape, dimpling of the skin, fluid coming from the nipple, a newly inverted nipple, or a red or scaly patch of skin.
 Diagnosis may also be made when the cancer is asymptomatic, through breast cancer screening programs, such as mammograms.
 Outcomes for breast cancer vary depending on the cancer type, extent of disease, and person's age.
 Survival rates in the developed world are high, with between 80% and 90% of those in England and the United States alive for at least 5 years.